Optical Power Meter Kits

 • Recalibration Services Available

 Our optical power meter kits consist of a console, a C-series photodiode or thermal power sensor, and a post mounting assembly.
 Except for the PM120VA, which includes the PM100A analog power meter console, the sensor in each kit is paired with either a PM100D digital or PM400 touchscreen digital power meter console.
-For a full list of available kits, see the table to the right.
+For a full list of available kits, see Table 1.1.

 All three consoles have a USB 2.0 connection that allows them to be controlled remotely using a PC with the Optical Power Meter software package installed (see the Software tab for details).